Maggie, our featured feline - read more at the foot of the page, and also access the photo without the puzzle effect

 Just before her 12th birthday — she always had a party — Penny asked Koko what she would like as a gift; she replied 'cat'.
 That wasn't too surprising; she had had stories read to her for years, and her favourites were Puss in Boots and Three Little Kittens.
 Cat picture books were her favourites, other than ones with pictures of gorillas.
 A sturdy toy cat was ordered, but didn't arrive in time, so was saved for Christmas.
 But when it was given to Koko she didn't like it at all and refused to have anything to do with it.
 She wanted a real cat — a pet.

-Koko cuddling All Ball - click to enlarge Koko playing with All Ball - click to enlarge About six months later three kittens were brought in, having been abandoned by their mother and raised by a Cairn terrier dog.
+Koko the gorilla cuddles kitten All Ball Koko playing with All Ball About six months later three kittens were brought in, having been abandoned by their mother and raised by a Cairn terrier dog.
 They were shown to Koko and her preference was for a tailless tabby — possibly because gorillas don't have tails either.
 After another visit a few days later the preference was confirmed and the kitten, after staying overnight, became a permanent resident of Penny's quarters, which were quite close to Koko's enclosure.
 While living with Penny, the kitten was taken to visit the gorilla each evening: and Koko named him All Ball.
 Later he began to visit Koko on his own, and despite Penny's apprehension and the fact that All Ball could be quite aggressive, Koko was always gentle with him and seemed to love him despite his unruly nature.
 'Koko love Ball,' she signed.
 She treated him as her baby, carrying him on her back as she would a gorilla baby, combing and petting him and keeping him clean.
-She tried to teach him gorilla games, but All Ball didn’t understand them; nevertheless he received plenty of warmth, affection and attention.
+She tried to teach him gorilla games, but All Ball didn't understand them; nevertheless he received plenty of warmth, affection and attention.

-Koko and Smoky - click to enlarge That proved much more difficult than expected, as not many kittens were around in winter, especially Manx ones, which is what Koko had indicated she would like again.
+Koko the gorilla with Smoky That proved much more difficult than expected, as not many kittens were around in winter, especially Manx ones, which is what Koko had indicated she would like again.
 Eventually a breeder of Manx cats heard about the quest and called around his contacts until he located a litter in Southern California.
 There was a further delay, but eventually the kitten was ready and was delivered one day in March 1985.
 He was a red tabby; red is Koko's favourite colour and she was delighted with him!
 She named him Lipstick (pictured left).

 If you would like to comment please contact me,